Jeremy Pruitt deceived us: Tennessee responds to NCAA notice of allegations

 This year's Tennessee team has exceeded expectations.
 Quarterback Hendon Hooker is a Heisman Trophy candidate.
 Wide receiver Jalin Hyatt is a frontrunner for the Biletnikoff Award.
 Heupel is an SEC coach of the year candidate.
 And the Vols have the No. 1-ranked offense in college football, built largely on players left from Pruitt's era.

 But the NCAA case still lingers.
 And now comes the next step.
-Tennessee has been active in building its case.
+UT has been active in building its case.

 The university paid $143,722 in legal fees to the firm Bond, Schoeneck & King from June to August, according to university records provided to Knox News.
 That represented its largest quarterly legal expense in a year.
 Invoices for September and October are not yet available.

-Lawyers for Tennessee traveled to Indianapolis, the site of NCAA headquarters, on July 12 and Aug.
+Lawyers for UT traveled to Indianapolis, the site of NCAA headquarters, on July 12 and Aug.
 9.

 From the beginning, the university took steps to assist the NCAA and perhaps mitigate penalties.